Deep Learning for Time Series Forecasting: Tutorial and Literature Survey: Forecasting: A Tutorial

-Convolutional neural networks~\citep{leCun1989conv} (CNN or ConvNet, for short) are a special class of NNs that are designed for applications where inputs have a known ordinal structure such as images and time series~\citep{GBC2016}.
-CNNs are \textit{locally} connected NNs that use \textit{convolutional} layers to exploits the structure present in the input data.

-A convolutional layer applies a convolution function to smaller neighborhoods of the input data.
-Convolution here refers to the process of computing moving weighted sum by sliding the so-called \textit{filter} or \textit{kernel} over different parts of the input data.
-The size of the neighborhood as well as how the filter is slid across the input are part of the hyper-parameters of the model.
-A nonlinear activation, typically ReLU (see Section~\ref{sec:activation}), is then applied to the output of the convolution operation after adding a bias term.
+Convolutional neural networks (CNNs)~\citep{leCun1989conv} are a special class of NNs that are designed for applications where inputs have a known ordinal structure such as images and time series~\citep{GBC2016}.
+CNNs are \textit{locally} connected NNs that use \textit{convolutional} layers to exploit the structure present in the input data by applying a convolution function to smaller neighborhoods of the input data.
+Convolution here refers to the process of computing moving weighted sums by sliding the so-called \textit{filter} or \textit{kernel} over different parts of the input data.
+The size of the filter as well as how the filter is slid across the input are part of the hyperparameters of the model.
+A nonlinear activation, typically ReLU \citep{glorot2011deep}, is then applied to the output of the convolution operation.

-The filter contains weights to be learned.
-The aim is that these weights are adjusted in such a way that the filter extracts relevant features from the raw input data.
-For instance in the case of image processing applications, the filter could learn to detect edges in the given images.

-Since the precise location of the feature being extracted in the input data is not relevant, the same filter is used to convolve different parts of the input to extract a single feature.
-This sharing of weights in the filter drastically reduces the number of free parameters compared to the dense layers of MLPs and results in better generalization performance, especially in the case of image data where the number of inputs is very large.
-Moreover, since the given input data might have various useful features relevant for the task at hand, more than one filter is typically learned in a convolutional layer.

-In addition to convolutional layers, CNNs also use a \textit{pooling} layer to reduce the size of the feature representation as well as to make the features extracted from the convolutional layer more robust.
-For example, a commonly used max-pooling layer, which is applied to the output of convolutional layer, extracts the maximum value of the features in a given neighborhood.
+In addition to convolutional layers, CNNs also typically use a \textit{pooling} layer to reduce the size of the feature representation as well as to make the features extracted from the convolutional layer more robust.
+For example, a commonly used max-pooling layer, which is applied to the output of convolutional layers, extracts the maximum value of the features in a given neighborhood.
 Similarly to the convolution operation, the pooling operation is applied to smaller neighborhoods by sliding the corresponding filter over the input.
 A pooling layer, however, does not have any learnable weights and hence both the convolution and the pooling layer are counted as one layer in CNNs.

-One can further extend this notion of feature extraction by stacking several convolutional layers on top of each other which corresponds to combining low level features extracted in previous layers in order to derive higher order features.
-Such hierarchical extraction of features have made CNNs hugely successful in many image processing and computer vision applications~\citep{krizhevsky2012imagenet}.